XSYS Print Solutions US

 EPA has completed its review of the RFI report which was submitted on August 13, 2003.
 On January 19, 2007 EPA approved the Phase 2 RFI workplan for further groundwater investigation at the facility.

-BASF Corporation recently merged and is now XSYS Printing Solutions, LLC.
+BASF Corporation is now XSYS Printing Solutions, LLC.

 BASF is located in Huntington, West Virginia.
 The facility occupies 20 acres on both sides of 5th Avenue at 24th Street.
 The facility began production in 1912.
 Since the initial development of the facility, there have been several owners/operators: Standard Ultramarine Company, Chemetron Corporation, BASF Corporation and is currently under the ownership of Flint Group Pigments (owned by XSYS Printing Systems).
 The primary pigment currently manufactured at the Facility is alkali blue.